CHAPTER THIRTY—CONDITIONS

 Richard stood in his office, the phone up to his ear, waiting for Dhar to pick up.
 Eve lingered in the background, turning back and forth in Richard’s desk chair.
 They had talked about her being the one to have this conversation, since Richard was a terrible liar, but briefing Dhar on production problems naturally fell under Richard’s jurisdiction as facility director.

 The phone connected and Richard started speaking, “Hello, Dhar.
-This is Richard Brophy.
+This is Richard Knight.
 We had a bit of a setback at the lab, and I just wanted you to be aware of it.”

 Richard looked at Eve for moral support.
 The former director nodded encouragingly.